-Okay so maybe you don’t need to go that far but purchasing some indoor plants certainly is one easy way to bring a breath of fresh air into your surroundings - literally.
-Plants improve air quality by absorbing and filtering out air particulates (the little toxic bits of air pollution) at the same time as they breathe in carbon dioxide.
-They then are so kind as to transform these particulates and carbon dioxide through photosynthesis into fresh oxygen for us to breath in.
-Who knew greenery was so generous but if this wasn’t enough for you, even the soil in your potted plants has its own microbiome that contributes to this cleaning process–much like the good bugs in our guts!
+Okay so maybe you don’t need to go that far but purchasing some indoor plants is one easy way to bring a breath of fresh air into your surroundings - literally.
+Plants improve air quality by absorbing and filtering out tiny particles of air pollution and at the same time breathing in carbon dioxide.
+They then are so kind as to transform the particles and carbon dioxide into fresh oxygen for us to breath in.
+Who knew greenery was so generous!
+But if this wasn’t enough, even the soil in your potted plants has its own microbiome that contributes to this cleaning process–much like the good bugs in our gut!
 So go out and buy that hanging pathos or a volumous Monstera if you have space to be a little Jurassic-parkesque.
 Not only will you be breathing in the good stuff, every time you see your little shrubberies you’re sure to have a smile on your dial.
-Science actually says that upon sighting of greenery your brain releases happy endorphins (yay science) so what are you waiting for?
+Science actually says that upon sighting of greenery your brain releases happy endorphins (yay!) so what are you waiting for?
 Get your green thumb on.

-This may sound slightly contradictory considering you are reading this post from a computer/smart phone screen but consider this a PSA (public service announcement) to get you to put down your device for just a little while - after you’ve finished reading of course.
-Do you ever wonder what you did with your time before Instagram, Snapchat and PINTEREST!?
+Do you ever wonder what you did with your time before Instagram, Snapchat and Pinterest?
 Well there has never been a better time than now to find out.
-Time to log out – even if it’s just for an hour or two.
-Give yourself some time to just be, sans overwhelming static of social media.
-Sometimes the superficial imagery we’re exposed to on social media can skew our view on the here and now moments we actually live.
-It doesn’t make your day job any easier by constantly seeing flawless pictures of people travelling the world, eating foods that might as well be in an art museum whilst you’re stuck at your desk trying to figure out if the dust accumulating on your monitor is technically at health-concern level or not.
-So tune out, it will help you be in the now and appreciate the wonderful life you lead whilst protecting your influential sponge of a mind from the stimulus that doesn’t really matter.
+Make time to log out, even if it’s just for an hour or two.
+Sometimes the superficial imagery we’re exposed to on social media can skew our view on the here and now.
+It doesn’t make your job any easier by constantly seeing flawless pictures of people travelling the world, eating foods that might as well be in an art museum whilst you’re stuck at your desk trying to figure out if the dust accumulating on your monitor is technically at health-concern level or not.
+So tune out, it will help you to appreciate what is wonderful on your life and protect your mind from the stimulus that doesn’t really matter.

-This is not saying that you need to immediately stop what you’re doing, increase your credit card limit and head to the shops for a splurge.
-We are more so talking about the little things you can start to do on a regular basis that really just makes you feel gooey inside.
+This is not saying that you need to immediately stop what you’re doing and head to the shops for a splurge.
+We are talking about the little things you can start to do on a regular basis that makes you feel good.
 Like buying that shampoo that is a couple extra dollars more than the non-label purely because you love the smell and it wakes you up in the morning.
 Or taking some time out of your busy schedule each day to go for that beach walk that helps you decompress.
-Whatever it is, if it’s important to you, make sure you’re not constantly compromising on it.
-Of course there are always other factors to consider such as budget or time constraints but it’s also important to consider you and the things that make you smile just as much.
-We’ve got you covered if you just want a little sneaky but guilt-free gift to self, just have a look at our scrumptious Dark Chocolate superfoods range or Cacao Bliss that is sure to get you feeling oh so luxe without the extravagant price tag..
+Whatever it is, if it’s important to you, do it!
+Of course, there are always factors to consider such as budget or time constraints, but it’s so worthwhile to indulge in the things that make you smile.

 Keep it clean

-Finally keep it clean – this is your work environment, this is your home, this is the car you drive around in.
-We certainly don’t want to go all out Mumma on you but we cannot emphasize the importance of having a lot less clutter and a lot more room to think.
-Having a clean space is not only healthy by preventing you from breathing in toxins like dust or mould spores (ew) it can help to put your mind at ease.
-When you’re in a rush, you’ll always be able to find what you’re missing – 98% of the time.
-You’ll also always be pleasantly surprised to come home from a long hard day to see that there is a clean kitchen to make dinner in or a made bed to just flop into when you’re exhausted.
+Having a clean space not only helps your health by preventing you from breathing in toxins like dust or mould spores (ew) it can help to put your mind at ease.
+It is always a pleasant surprise to come home from a long hard day to see a clean kitchen to make dinner in or a made bed ready to flop into when you’re exhausted.
 A wise man once said that at the end of the day, if you haven’t achieved anything else, coming home to a made bed will give you a sense of accomplishment and encouragement to get onto the next day.
 We think this couldn’t be truer so time to start putting in just a little more elbow grease here and there.
 Don’t leave it to future-self to start keeping it cleaner, start making a reason to thank past self.